UnbelievableLion/LinuxSound/Sampled/Jack/Playasinewave.md

 	 * process() callback will start running now. */

 	if (jack_activate (client)) {
-		fprintf (stderr, cannot activate client);
+		fprintf (stderr, "cannot activate client");
 		exit (1);
 	}

 	/* Connect the ports.
-You cant do this before the client is
+You can't do this before the client is
-	 * activated, because we cant make connections to clients
+	 * activated, because we can't make connections to clients
-	 * that arent running.
+	 * that aren't running.
 Note the confusing (but necessary)
 	 * orientation of the driver backend ports: playback ports are
-	 * input to the backend, and capture ports are output from
+	 * "input" to the backend, and capture ports are "output" from
 	 * it.
 	 */

 	ports = jack_get_ports (client, NULL, NULL,
 				JackPortIsPhysical|JackPortIsInput);
 	if (ports == NULL) {
-		fprintf(stderr, no physical playback ports\n);
+		fprintf(stderr, "no physical playback ports\n");
 		exit (1);
 	}

 	if (jack_connect (client, jack_port_name (output_port1), ports[0])) {
-		fprintf (stderr, cannot connect output ports\n);
+		fprintf (stderr, "cannot connect output ports\n");
 	}

 	if (jack_connect (client, jack_port_name (output_port2), ports[1])) {
-		fprintf (stderr, cannot connect output ports\n);
+		fprintf (stderr, "cannot connect output ports\n");
 	}

 	free (ports);